Tradegen/tradegen-token/README.md

 ## Disclaimer

-These contracts have not been audited or deployed yet.
+These contracts have not been audited yet.

+The contract are available on testnet, but not on mainnet.

 ## Docs